Sialitech/label-siali/docs/source/guide/frontend_reference.md

   Type data: `function`

-  Called when the `update` button is pressed. `ls` is label studio instance, `annotation` is the value of the current annotation.
+  Called when the `update` button is pressed. `ls` is Siali Label instance, `annotation` is the value of the current annotation.

   #### Example